 Sources: AAMC (https://www.aamc.org/initiatives/urm/) and NIH (http://grants.nih.gov/training/faq_diversity.htm#435).

-The deadline for completed applications (online form and supplemental materials) was Friday, February 14, 2014.
+The deadline for completed applications (online form and supplemental materials) is Monday, February 9, 2015.
 Please complete online SRTP application form and email/mail supporting documents to the email address and/or mailing address listed below.
 Note: The survey does not allow you to hit the return button after completing and submitting each section.

 A complete application must include:

-PART I. 2014 SRTP Online Application Form is no longer available.
+PART I. Completed 2015 SRTP Online Application Form

 Personal Statement: Describe in 750 words or less your educational and professional goals and how your participation in SRTP will assist in meeting your goals.
 Be sure to articulate your qualifications and reasons for wishing to participate in this program.
 Personal statements exceeding 750 words will disqualify your application.